-Owning and being responsible for over 6,000 acres of parks, lakes and landscapes across Milton Keynes, the Parks Trust are currently facing some serious challenges from Ash Die Back which is the fungal disease killing Ash trees.
-The disease has already swept across Northern Europe and many parts of the UK. and The Trust are now finding its presence across Milton Keynes in the mature woodlands and now in the city’s younger plantations.
+Owning and being responsible for over 6,000 acres of parks, lakes and landscapes across Milton Keynes, we're currently facing some serious challenges from Ash Die Back which is the fungal disease killing Ash trees.
+The disease has already swept across Northern Europe and many parts of the UK and now we are finding its presence across Milton Keynes in the mature woodlands and the city’s younger plantations.
 There is no cure or viable treatment to combat the disease, some trees will be tolerant to it but based on the experience in the rest of Europe only 1-2% of trees have a high tolerance.

 As the disease starts to kill trees, they quickly become unstable, are prone to collapse and can shatter in their brittle state.
-Due to the volume of Ash trees found in Milton Keynes (65% of the upper canopy in Linford Wood is Ash), The Parks Trust is having to take action now to start removing some of the trees before the disease fully takes hold and numerous trees start to dangerously fail all at once.
-The charity has identified priority sites for undertaking the removal work based on where the disease is present and the trees have the potential to cause health and safety issues.
+Due to the volume of Ash trees found in Milton Keynes (65% of the upper canopy in Linford Wood is Ash), we are having to take action now to start removing some of the trees before the disease fully takes hold and numerous trees start to dangerously fail all at once.
+We've identified priority sites for undertaking the removal work based on where the disease is present and the trees that have the potential to cause health and safety issues.
 These trees will be those close to roads, paths and property and such failing trees are likely to be found on edges of plantations and mature woodlands.